natasharamburrun/WDI-34-Project-4/README.md

 <hr/>

 #### Idea
-The final project of the WDI course was optional individual or group project.
-I opted to complete this project solo to be able to complete the full process of building a MERN stack app using the latest technology we learnt.
+For the final WDI project, I opted to complete this project solo to gain experience in developing the full process of building a MERN stack app using the latest technology we learnt.

-I choose to build a resale e-commerce application which allows the public to register to sell and buy unwanted luxury clothes and accessories.
-Similar concept to Vestiaire Collective or HEWI.
+I choose to build a resale e-commerce application which allows the public to sell and buy unwanted luxury clothes, bags, shoes and accessories.
+I got my inspiration from sites such as Vestiaire Collective, HEWI and Vinted.

 <strong>Homepage</strong>: The homepage invites new users to the website and provides a taster of what Designer Marketplace has to offer for sale.
 <p align="center"><img src="src/images/homepage.gif" "width=700"></p>

 #### Planning and Design
-I used Draw.io to plan a skeleton of the website identifying the functionality and design.
-I managed this project using Trello to organise and prioritise tasks.
+I used Draw.io to plan a skeleton of the website identifying the functionality and design and managed this project using Trello to organise and prioritise tasks.

 <strong>Wireframes - Draw.io</strong>:
 <p align="center"><img src="src/images/wireframe.png" "width=700"></p>